 The trekking trails are quite long so you have to walk around 15-20km a day.
 The high altitude will cause nausea making it difficult to walk in elevation.
 Altitude sickness may cause trekkers to slow down.

-Manaslu circuit trek is in a remote area so you cannot expect much facilities there.
+Manaslu circuit trek is in a remote area so you cannot expect many facilities there.
 Facilities like the internet, telecommunication, good accommodation, warm water, medical help, etc are rarely available.

 But, as the altitude increases, the facilities start fading.
 CDMA has better coverage in the Manaslu region.
 You should not depend on the internet and charging facilities of the Manaslu region.
 Carry extra batteries and power banks for charging purposes.